Injector1/java-obfuscation/README.md

 - `Main.java` - Simple demonstration class
 - `StopWatch.java` - Timing utility

+**Note**: The codebase includes intentional bugs for testing purposes.
+See [seeded-bugs.md](seeded-bugs.md) for details on the specific bugs that have been introduced to evaluate test generation effectiveness.

 ## Obfuscation Modes

 The Python script `run_obfuscator.py` orchestrates the process with three modes: